 Frequently Asked Questions

-A: Typically once your puppy hits a year of age, you can expect to see their puppy coat start to disappear for their adult coat.
+Typically once your puppy hits a year of age, you can expect to see their adult coat start to replace their puppy coat.

 So there you have it!
 Yes, Goldendoodles do in fact shed despite what most people believe when they seek out to adopt one.
 They just shed less than other breeds.
 The amount of fur they drop will vary based on their genetics and many other factors.
 You’ll just need to be prepared that when you bring one home, the expectation of having a non-shedding dog is not realistic.